spikecurtis/calico-ubuntu-vagrant/README.md

-# Getting started with Calico on Docker
+# Calico Docker libnetwork prototype

 Calico provides IP connectivity between Docker containers on different hosts (as well as on the same host).